Prabhat-6789/Hire-quotient-project/README.md

 ### User Authentication
 - Implements a secure login/logout system
 - Users can securely authenticate using tokens.
+- For User operations and Post operations user must be logged in.

 ### MongoDB Integration
 - Utilizes MongoDB for data storage.